fallwall/kittens-n-doggos/README.md

 - `npm run resetDb`
 - `npm start` to start your back end server
 - run `create-react-app client` to create your front-end React app
-- `npm start` will start your front end server on another port
+- `cd` into clint and then `npm start` -- this will start your front end server on another port

 ### THE BACK END